cseAtIITK/admissions-website/src/announcements/2014-09-29-Direct-Admission-without-GATE.md

 title: Direct admission to the Ph.D program
 ---

-Are you a final year B.Tech student?
+Are you in the final year of your under graduation?
 Does exploring the cutting edge of current knowledge excite you?
 Then consider joining us *directly* for a Ph.D.
 <!--more-->

-We now offer *direct admissions* to motivated B.Tech students who are currently in their final year in any of the *Centrally Funded Technological Institutions* (CFTIs).
+We now offer *direct Ph.
+D admissions* to motivated B.Tech/BE/BS students in Computer Science (or closely related streams) who are currently in their final year in any of the *Centrally Funded Technological Institutions* (CFTIs).
 To be eligible, you need to have a CPI (average grade out of 10) of at least 7.5 at the end of the